The LCBO is a provincial government enterprise reporting to the Minister of Finance.

 The Human Resources and Compensation Committee (HRCC) assists the Board of Directors with oversight and makes recommendations concerning human resources and compensation matters, including workplace health and safety, and talent management strategies and programs to ensure LCBO has the employee capabilities to achieve its goals.

-The Technology Committee, an ad hoc committee, assists the Board of Directors with oversight of certain technology risks and related matters.
+The Technology Committee assists the Board of Directors with oversight of certain technology risks and related matters.

 George Soleas is President & Chief Executive Officer of the Liquor Control Board of Ontario (LCBO), one of the world’s largest retailers of beverage alcohol.
 He joined the LCBO in 1997 as Director of Quality Assurance after serving more than 11 years with the Canadian wine industry, taking on progressively senior leadership positions until he was named President & Chief Executive Officer in 2016.